EmmaBurkett/CSE212-final-project/3-tree.md

 ## Searching by O(log n)
 In the image above, its subtrees are of equal height, therefore it is a balanced binary search tree.
 To find the node containing the value 6, start at the root of the tree, 5, and compare 5 to 6.
 6 is greater than 5 so look to the right next; this eliminates all the values on the left of 5.
 Next compare 6 to 8.
 6 is less than 8 so look to the left node; this eliminates all the values on the right of 8.
 The final comparison, 6 vs. 7, shows that 6 is not in the tree at all.

 Note that every time we compared two nodes we halved the remaining nodes that we need to search through to find 6.
-This is the defenition of O(log n).
+This is the definition of O(log n).

 ## Recursion
-Because each node only points to child nodes and not its parent node, it is necessary to use recursion to move backwards on the tree.
-To print out a BST from largest to smallest, to the right-most node and print out that node then the one above it.
+Because each node only points to child nodes and not its parent node, it is necessary to use recursion to move backward on the tree.
+To print out a BST from largest to smallest, move to the right-most node and print out that node than the one above it.

 Recursion points to the root node and then recurs the method for the node to the right of the root.
-Once it has printed out the right node, then that instance of the method ends and the original recur is returned to and the root node is printed out.
+Once it has printed out the right node, then that instance of the method ends, the original recur is returned, and the root node is printed out.

-It is impossible to do this with a FOR loop because when we move to the right node we don't have any connections to the root node.
+It is impossible to do this with a FOR loop because when we move to the right node, we don't have any connections to the root node.

 ## Operation Performance for a Balanced Binary Search Tree

 Operation     | Description       | Performance
 --------------|-------------------|-------------
 insert(value) | Insert a value into the tree. | O(log n) - Recursively search the subtrees to find the next available spot. remove(value) | Remove a value from the tree. | O(log n) - Recursively search the subtrees to find the value and then remove it.
-This will require some cleanup of the adjecent nodes. contains(value) | Determines if value is in the tree | O(log n) - Recursively search the subtrees to find the value. traverse_forward | Visit all objects from smallest to largest | O(n) - Recursively traverse the left subtree and then the right subtree. traverse_reverse | Visit all objects from larges to smallest | O(n) - Recursively traverse the right subtree and then the left subtree. height(node) | Determine the height of a node.
+This will require some cleanup of the adjacent nodes. contains(value) | Determines if value is in the tree | O(log n) - Recursively search the subtrees to find the value. traverse_forward | Visit all objects from smallest to largest | O(n) - Recursively traverse the left subtree and then the right subtree. traverse_reverse | Visit all objects from largest to smallest | O(n) - Recursively traverse the right subtree and then the left subtree. height(node) | Determine the height of a node.
 If the height of the tree is needed, the root node is provided. | O(n) - Recursively traverse the right subtree and then the left subtree. size() | Return the size of the BST | O(1) - The size is maintained within the BST class. empty() | Returns true if the root node is empty.
 This can also be done by checking the size for 0. | O(1) - The comparison of the root node or the size.

 ## To-Do List:
-This algorithm will take my to-do list, and create a Binary Search Tree based on how long each task will take me.
+This algorithm will take my to-do list and create a Binary Search Tree based on how long each task will take me.
 Then it will print out my to_do list.

 ``` python
 class ToDoList: